ruqing-xu/ruqing-xu.github.io/_pages/about.md

 My research is at the intersection of Economics and Computer Science.
 In particular, I study the role of information in decision-making, and how to design systems that incorporate both human and algorithmic assessments.
 I am a member of Cornell's initiative on [Artificial Intelligence, Policy, and Practice](https://aipp.cis.cornell.edu/) (AIPP).
 In Summer 2024, I interned at Microsoft Research New England with [Nicole Immorlica](https://immorlica.com/) and [Brendan Lucier](https://www.microsoft.com/en-us/research/people/brlucier/).

 Prior to Cornell, I completed my undergraduate degree at the University of Hong Kong with First Class Honours in Comparative Literature and Economics.
-I also spent a wonderful year at Yale University via the [Y-VISP](https://yvisp.yale.edu/) program.
+I also spent a wonderful year at Yale University via the selective [Y-VISP](https://yvisp.yale.edu/) program.

 My real world interests include horseback riding and astrophotography.
 View some of my works [here](/life/).